Home | Contact | Newsletter

-Maximum Gain: Limited to the premium received from the sold call option.
+The Max Gain is limited to the premium received for the sold call option.

 When to use: When you own the underlying stock (or futures contract) and wish to lock in profits.